thomruns/tasklist/README.md

 The build sequence for this app follows:

+## Define UI HTML
+As application utilizes Materialize for styling, class names are based upon its API

+## Define all UI variables, create event listener functionality
+A new event listener is added as each module of functionality is added.

 ## Functionality for adding tasks
 Basic functionality for adding tasks to a task list.